Keyboard shortcuts

 TP-Link M7350

-The TP-Link M7350 is supported by Rayhunter as of 0.2.9.
-It supports many more frequency bands than Orbic and therefore works in Europe.
+The TP-Link M7350 is supported by Rayhunter from 0.3.0 release.
+TP-Link M7350 supports many more frequency bands than Orbic and therefore works in Europe and also in some Asian and African countries.

 Installation & Usage

 Unlike on Orbic, the installer will not enable ADB.
-Instead, you can do this to obtain a root shell:
+Instead, you can obtain a root shell with the following command:

 ./installer util tplink-start-telnet